norrtou/norrtounia/README.md

 v0.05 - Up and running with graphics, incorrect size of fonts, out of bounds and no sound.

-v0.1 - Bugs removed, buttons changed, music added.
+v0.1 - Current 2026-03-14 - Bugs removed, buttons changed, music added.

 v0.2 - Planned Second release
 adds: level progression to your characters (xp-system)